It’s hard to think of a more important component on your car than the brakes.

 There are two types of brakes: disc brakes and drum brakes.
 Drum brakes aren’t used on very many production vehicles anymore, so it’s likely that your car has disc brakes.

-There are also different styles of disk brakes.
+There are also different styles of disc brakes.
 Most cars have smooth rotors, while some have slotted rotors with grooves cut into their surface.

 Slotted rotors dissipate heat better, reducing brake fade in hard driving scenarios, such as when you are going downhill with a heavy vehicle or when you are on the race track.